gcccheng/nec-platform-engineering/solution.md

 # overview
 This solution addresses the task of containerizing a Python script (validate_peptide.py), exposing it via a REST API, ensuring observability, enabling scalability and automating with github.
-This documentation also list the future work of packaging this microservice as Helm chart for easy deployment cross platforms.
+This documentation also list the future work that help to intergrate into machine learning or AI operation pipelines.
 The overall approach emphasizes automation, monitorability, and production-readiness — principles that are applied as platform engineer.

-## Containerization script
+## 1. Containerization script
-I Packaged the original script as a lightweight, reusable Docker image, so it can:
+I packaged the original script as a lightweight, reusable Docker image, so it can:

 - Run container from CLI